secretstartups/handbook/resellers/services/index.html.md

 2. Serving as a knowledge base of delivery patterns and best practices.
 3. Reducing delivery risk by applying best practices of GitLab practitioners worldwide.

-Learn about this community in this video.
+Learn about this community in [this video](https://www.brighttalk.com/webcast/18613/472525).

 ### Accessing the Community

 When a partner is awarded a GitLab Certified Service Partner certification, the partner account administrator will be invited to join this community.
-The partner account administrator can reference this video to learn how to add and manage users who can access this project.
+The partner account administrator can reference [this video](https://www.brighttalk.com/webcast/18613/472272) to learn how to add and manage users who can access this project.

-<div class="jsBrightTALKEmbedWrapper" style="width:100%; height:100%; position:relative;background: #ffffff;"><script class="jsBrightTALKEmbedConfig" type="application/json">{ "channelId" : 18613, "language": "en-US", "commId" : 472272, "displayMode" : "standalone", "height" : "auto" }</script><script src="https://www.brighttalk.com/clients/js/player-embed/player-embed.js" class="jsBrightTALKEmbed"></script></div>

 ### User Commitments to the Community